-Is a Home Warranty Worth the Expense?
+Is a Home Warranty Worth the Cost?

 What is a home warranty?

 A home warranty is a service contract that pays to cover the cost to repair or replace your home’s appliances and systems.
 The items that home warranty companies will cover varies, but here are some typical inclusions:

 - Dishwashers, ovens, refrigerators, washers and dryers and other appliances

 - Pool and spa equipment